rodneyknaap/atx-turboxt-v4/README.md

 ATX Turbo XT highly integrated PC mainboard

 # Revision 4 design of a PC/XT mainboard based on CPLD technology
-The project will use CPLD technology to replace as many TTL ICs as possible in the XT design.
+The project will use CPLD technology to replace as many TTL ICs as possible in the IBM PC/XT design.
 In addition as further development goals once the prototype is running, we will attempt to eliminate the need for a 8284 and 8288 and replace these functions with CPLD technology.
 Further we will attempt to make more upgrades and modifications to the XT system control.

 So the main goal of this project is greatly reducing the XT computer in a smaller number of ICs and total PCB area.